KjerstiOW/AstryxFXprev/README.md

 # AstryxFX

-A GUI application built to manage API data requests from Faceit using JavaFX and Maven.
+A desktop application for automated esports statistics, built with JavaFX, Discord4J, and Python.

 ## Overview

 Astryx is a Discord bot combined with an API and SQL manager, GUI input, and statistics creator.
 The application automatically updates a master database of matches, maps, vetoes, and statistics every 15 minutes, or on-demand using the program commands.

-The Discord bot allows teams to retrieve statistics immediately.
+The Discord bot allows teams to retrieve statistics.
 For instance, a team may want statistics on an opponent for various strategic decisions.
 Since this process is fully automated, there is no middleman and each team gets the up-to-date statistics immediately.